FyDininno/ObsidianOnline/content/Notes/Mathematics/Numerical Models/The Finite Element Method.md

 # Four Types of Solutions

 ## Pure Mathematics
-We view the equation as a linear problem, where the derivatives act as linear operators.  $$Lu-f$$ We find all $f$ st there is a $u$ which satisfies the equation above.
+We view the equation as a linear problem, where the derivatives act as linear operators.  $$Lu-f=0$$ We find all $f$ st there is a $u$ which satisfies the equation above.
 Then, we count the problem as solved.
+What we can do